SuadeLabs/fire/documentation/properties/type.md

 ### used_auto

 A **used_auto** loan is a type of auto loan provided specifically for the purchase of a pre-owned vehicle.
 It involves financing for vehicles that are not considered new (i.e. have had prior owners).
-The loan is subject to terms and conditions based on the vehicle’s age, condition, and market value.
+The loan is subject to terms and conditions based on the vehicle's age, condition, and market value.

 ### personal